MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 As the comment suggests, these are the instructions supported by the VM.

-I'm not too good at reading Rust code, but nothing seemed of particular note in the rest of the code.
-It basically displaying the instructions and parsing the bytes from the ROM as `Instruction`s.
+I'm not too good at reading Rust code, but nothing seemed of particular note in the rest of this file.
+It implements displaying the instructions and parsing the bytes from the ROM as `Instruction`s.
 The [Into trait](http://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/std/convert/trait.Into.html) was totally new to me, but it also is uninteresting, it just defines how one type converts into another.

 ---